Discover why I chose a wall-mounted dust collection system for my small shop in this easy-to-understand guide. Supply list included.

 One of the questions I’m often asked is, “what do you use for dust collection in your small workshop?”

-I completely overhauled my system, and I’m taking you for a behind-the-scenes look at the space-saving solutions I use to banish dust in my small workshop!
+Until now, I haven’t shared my system because I didn’t believe it was the best solution.
+However, I completely overhauled my dust collection, and I’m taking you behind the scenes to look at the space-saving solutions I use to banish dust in my small workshop.

 This article is not sponsored.
-I bought all of the supplies listed in this article.
+I bought all of the supplies listed below.

 Table of Contents